Prexxie/alx-zero_day/0x03-git/README.md

-here is the description of git directory
+here is the description of git directory xD